Impact of momentum-dependent drag coefficient on energy loss of charm and bottom quarks in QGP: Drag and diffusion coefficients

 To solve the Fokker-Planck equation and derive the distribution function of heavy quarks at the transition temperature ($T_c$), we require the drag and diffusion coefficients as a function of system parameters.
 It is important to note that the drag coefficient carries information about the dynamics of heavy quark interactions with the medium and is influenced by the properties of the thermal bath.
 Consequently, the key aspect of determining the temporal evolution of heavy quark distribution function lies in calculating the drag force acting on them, or equivalently, the rate of energy loss per unit distance traveled by the heavy quark in the medium.
 Thus, we can write:

 We consider both kinds of collisional and radiative energy loss in calculating the drag coefficient.
 Therefore, it can be determined through the following relation:

 The parameters $k_1$ and $k_2$ are typically treated as constants, which can be derived from the best fit to the experimental data.
 These constants incorporate the contributions from collision rates, degeneracy factors, and other relevant physical factors. \\ However, to precisely determine the drag coefficient, it is necessary to consider the impact of particles' momenta on the rate of their collisions, which directly influences energy loss.
-As the kinetic energy and momentum of heavy quarks decrease during propagation in QGP, the frequency of their interactions with plasma constituents is expected to decrease as well.
-Therefore, the rates of both elastic and inelastic interactions depend on the momentum of the particles. \\ Consequently, we have formulated the drag coefficient as follows:
+As a heavy quark propagates through the QGP, its momentum evolves through interactions with the medium, leading to modifications in the scattering kinematics, cross sections, and effective interaction strength of both elastic and inelastic processes.
+Therefore, the resulting transport coefficients inherently depend on the particle momentum.
+Standard pQCD formulations already contain an intrinsic momentum dependence through the underlying scattering processes.
+However, in the intermediate momentum region ($p_T \sim 2$--$15$ GeV), these approaches may not fully capture all relevant physical effects.
+In particular, several contributions --- including running coupling effects, higher-order corrections, non-perturbative interactions, finite-mass effects, and incomplete Landau-Pomeranchuk-Migdal (LPM) suppression --- can modify both the magnitude and the momentum dependence of the energy loss \cite{Hong:2025dfj, Xing:2021xwc, Liu:2020dlt, Ke:2018jem, Mehtar-Tani:2019ikq}.
+These effects are difficult to incorporate consistently within a single microscopic framework and may lead to an effective modification of the transport coefficients. \\ Motivated by this, we introduce a phenomenological extension in which the coefficients governing collisional and radiative energy loss are allowed to acquire an additional momentum dependence through a linear expansion.
+This parametrization does not replace the intrinsic momentum dependence of the underlying energy-loss mechanisms, but rather provides a flexible framework to capture missing or unresolved physics in a controlled, data-driven manner.
+In this sense, the present approach should be viewed as a phenomenological extension analogous to data-driven extractions of transport coefficients. \\ Consequently, we have formulated the drag coefficient as follows:

 The functions $k'(p)$ and $k''(p)$ represent collisional and radiative energy loss coefficients, respectively.
 We assume these functions are comprised of a constant value and a modified term which is expressed as polynomial expansions of momentum, as follows: